Last Updated on 10th March 2025

 Proprietary estoppel claims: Detriment and expectation

-Proprietary estoppel claims are in the news again with the case of Davis v Davis and Davis, an appeal against a lower court’s ruling on how a child’s contribution to her parents’ farming business should be recognised – a perenial problem for lawyers and judges where informal agreements are reached between family members without a legal document being drawn up.
+Proprietary estoppel claims are in the news again with the case of Davis v Davis and Davis, an appeal against a lower court’s ruling on how a child’s contribution to her parents’ farming business should be recognised – a perennial problem for lawyers and judges where informal agreements are reached between family members without a legal document being drawn up.
 Where there is no legal agreement, uncertainty thrives and interests are left unprotected.

 When it comes to beneficial interest claims and proprietary estoppel the courts enjoy a wide and unfettered judgmental discretion.
 The aim of the court is to ensure fairness and give protection to people who make a material contribution in the expectation that their investment will be secure.
 The watchwords are ‘detriment’ and ‘expectation’.